dxrgrabowski/dxrgrabowski.github.io/source/_posts/smallest-program.md

 All tunables you can find [here](https://www.gnu.org/software/libc/manual/html_node/Tunables.html) or by calling ```/lib64/ld-linux-x86-64.so.2 --list-tunables```

-This is my first technical article, the next one will probably be about how the situation will change when we add printf / cout to the program, and then the shortest program in asm and its binary.
+This is my first technical article, the next one will be about how the situation will change when we add printf / cout to the program, and then the shortest program in asm and its binary.
 I really appreciate the criticism, so if you have any reservations, leave a comment ⬇️